Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

-Finally, we draw attention to the fact that PA-T$_e$-CMD and T$_e$-PIGS largely agree for the tetragonal and orthorhombic phases of this system, even when the T$_e$-PIGS PMF was parametrized at the high temperature cubic phase.
-Therefore, we can conclude that this method is generally successful in capturing NQE across material phases, presumably as long as the potential energy profile of the high-frequency vibrations is not very altered in different phases~\cite{KapilMichaelides2024}.
-As shown in Section~9 of the SI, we also investigated the changes on high-frequency OH stretch peaks of liquid water induced by pressure, as a stringent test of this transferability.
-While the shifts in peak positions are very small when varying the pressure at the accessible experimental range, PA-$T_e$-CMD seems to capture the shift in the right direction. $T_e$-PIGS only successfully captures the trend in peak shifts when using elevated temperature PMFs trained at each respective pressure.
+Finally, we draw attention to the fact that PA-T$_e$-CMD and T$_e$-PIGS largely agree for the tetragonal and orthorhombic phases of this system, even when the T$_e$-PIGS PMF was parametrized at the high-temperature cubic phase.
+Therefore, we can conclude that this method is generally successful in capturing NQEs across material phases, presumably as long as the potential energy profile of the high-frequency vibrations is not substantially altered in different phases~\cite{Kapil2024}.
+As shown in \corr{Sec.}~S14 of the SI, we also investigated the changes on high-frequency O--H stretch peaks of liquid water induced by pressure, as a stringent test of this transferability.
+While the shifts in peak positions are very small when varying the pressure in the experimentally accessible range, PA-$T_e$-CMD seems to capture the shift in the right direction. $T_e$-PIGS only successfully captures the trend in peak shifts when using elevated temperature PMFs trained at each respective pressure.
 However, because these changes are extremely small, we refrain from making a strong statement in this respect.
 In any case, it is plausible that training a general machine-learned PMF for $T_e$-PIGS that is aware of several different material phases will make that method more accurate.